cboyda/AgTech/README_capstone.md

 ![dbscan results](https://raw.githubusercontent.com/cboyda/AgTech/main/Visuals/DBSCAN_results.png)

-  * See Python code for more details, preference was to focus on results of k-means since they visually represented a clearer result
+  * See Python code for more details, my preference was to focus on the results of k-means since they visually represented a clearer result

 </details>